 Our approach toward Board diversity takes into consideration the overall composition and diversity of the Board and areas of expertise that director nominees may be able to offer, including business experience, knowledge, abilities, customer relationships and appropriate perspectives on environmental, social and governance matters.
+The Board recognizes the importance of diversity and the value it can bring to the Board's overall advice and oversight.
+In 2023, the Nominating and Corporate Governance Committee together with the Chairman and CEO, formally undertook a process, including engaging with executive search firms and our internal human resources department, to identify and evaluate qualified candidates to address the Board's diversity and composition.
+The Nominating and Corporate Governance met one time in 2024 to review the Board's composition and diversity.
+Our entire Board was involved in the process to evaluate new potential directors, which included reference checks and in-person meetings.
+In October 2024, we increased our Board to six members and effective November 2024, added Dr. June Almenoff as a Class III Director who also serves on our Nominating and Corporate Governance Committee.
 Generally, we strive to assemble and maintain a Board that brings to us a variety of perspectives and skills derived from business and professional experience as we may deem are in our and our stockholders' best interests.
 In doing so, we also consider candidates with appropriate non-business backgrounds.